joeribekker/django-logdb/README.rst

 log level or "type of log entry".

-To minimize database access, aggregation is done via a Django command that you can call periodically or add as cronjob.
+To minimize database access, aggregation is done via a Django command that you can call periodically (as a cronjob).

 -------
 Install